ninoNinkovic/LiveStamps/README.md

 #### The default Regex/stamp pattern

 If you are making a stamp for use within docblock tags your best bet is to simply use the "auto" value for the regex and stamp keys respectively.
-In the following example, the default regex will inject stamp values to anything that appears after:

-" * @mystamp"
+In the following example, the default regex will inject stamp values to anything that appears after " * @mystamp"

-**Until the end of the line.**
+**Until the end of the line:**

 ```
 # Auto defined stamp/value: